Financial Aid Portal

-- Single Sign On (SSO) capability allowing accessibility through MYBCCC
+- Single Sign On (SSO) access through MYBCCC

-- Real-time tracking of the financial aid application, status and awards acceptance
+- Real-time tracking for application status and awards acceptance

-Baltimore City Community College (BCCC) is dedicated to helping students and their families remove the financial barriers that might discourage students from attending college.
-BCCC participates in most major Federal and State programs.
-In addition, BCCC has different institutional scholarships, as well as a variety of Foundation scholarships.
+BCCC is dedicated to helping students and their families remove the financial barriers that might discourage students from attending college.
+The College participates in most major Federal and State programs, and offers different institutional scholarships, as well as a variety of BCCC Foundation scholarships.

-Financial aid recipients have the right to appeal financial aid decisions to the Office of Student Financial Aid.
+Financial aid recipients have the right to appeal financial aid decisions to the Financial Aid Office.

 BCCC School Code